 CDMATH-CoreFlows is an open source C++/Python library intended at solving PDE systems arising from the thermalhydraulics of two phase flows in power plant boilers.
 It is a simple environment meant at students and researchers to test new numerical methods on general geometries with unstructured meshes.
-It is developed at CEA Saclay by Michael Ndjinga and its students since 2014 and proposes a few basic models and finite volume numerical methods.
+It is developed at CEA Saclay by Michael Ndjinga and his students since 2014 and proposes a few basic models and finite volume numerical methods.
 Some of the main objectives are the study of

-- Numerical schemes for compressible flows at low Mach numbers - Well balanced schemes for stiff source terms (heat source, phase change, pressure losses) - Flow inversion and counter-current two phase flows - Schemes that preserve the phasic volume fraction $\alpha \in [0,1]$ - Convergence of finite volume methods - New preconditioners for implicit methods for two phase flows - The coupling of fluid models or multiphysics coupling (eg thermal hydraulics and neutronics or thermal hydraulics and solid thermics)
+- Numerical schemes for compressible flows at low Mach numbers - Well balanced schemes for stiff source terms (heat source, phase change, pressure losses) - Flow inversion and counter-current two phase flows - Schemes that preserve the phasic volume fraction $\alpha \in [0, 1]$ - Convergence of finite volume methods - New preconditioners for implicit methods for two phase flows - The coupling of fluid models or multiphysics coupling (eg thermal hydraulics and neutronics or thermal hydraulics and solid thermics)

-CDMATH-CoreFlows relies on the toolbox [23] of the project CDMATH [22] for the handling of meshes, fields and matrices.
-Meshes and fields are managed thanks to the SALOME library MEDCoupling [24], and large sparse matrices are managed thanks to the library Petsc [21].
+CDMATH-CoreFlows relies on the toolbox [23] of the project CDMATH [22] for the handling of meshes and fields, and on the library Petsc [21] (version 3.4 or later) for the handling of large sparse matrices.